sachinsu/sachinsu.github.io/work_journal/software.md

         - ERROR: Parts of the flow failed, we want to send alerts to our on-call for this failures.
         - WARNING: Doesn’t necessarily point to a failure, but an unexpected behavior that should be investigated.
         - INFO: Record major events in the flow to help the developer reading it understand what was being executed.
-        - DEBUG: Like INFO but more detailed, including inspection into objects, data structures, etc.
+        - DEBUG: Like INFO but more detailed, including inspection into obcts, data structures, etc.

 - [Memory Management][SystemArchitecture]
     - OS has Virtual memory manager (VMM) that allocates VM to processes